Core OS Layer

 System Configuration (

 SystemConfiguration.framework) is a framework that helps apps configure networks and determine if networks can be reached prior to connecting with them.
-In OS X v10.8, System Configuration introduces the Captive Network API, which helps apps provide a better user experience when interacting with a captive network.
+The framework includes calls for a user experience when interacting with a captive network.
 (A captive network, such as a public Wi-Fi hotspot, requires user interaction before providing Internet access.)